Premier Foods cuts 600 jobs as financing deal gels

 The company, struggling with hefty debts after a buying spree and tough trading conditions, said talks with its banks over a re-financing package are continuing and an agreement is expected soon while it looks to sell more non-core businesses.

-Analysts focused on the deeper cost cuts and refinancing talks rather than 2011 trading, and its depressed shares, which had risen as high as 288 pence some five years ago, rose 13.2 percent to 6.5 pence by 0915 GMT.
+Analysts focused on the deeper cost cuts and refinancing talks rather than 2011 trading, and its depressed shares, which had risen as high as 288 pence some five years ago, rose 13.2 percent to 6.5 pence by 09:15 a.m.
+BT.

 "The group is making the right noises but has a long way to go to tempt shareholders back.
 Details of the re-financing will be crucial," said analyst Charlie Mills at brokerage Credit Suisse.